Efficient Demand Response Location Targeting for Price Spike Mitigation by Exploiting Price-demand Relationship: Case Study

 \subsection{Operational Advantage of the Proposed Approach}

-In this subsection, we set the number of targeted DR nodes $K$ in \eqref{3(b)} as 5, the reference value of LMP as 70 \$/MW, and every element in the weight vector $\bm{w}$ as 1.1.
-As the LMP at each node can be interpreted as an extra cost when an additional one more unit of nodal demand, it is a straightforward choice to reduce the demand at nodes with relatively high LMPs in order to lower the system averaged LMP.
-Therefore, we chose this method as a benchmark algorithm, and under such node selection policy, \#3, \#4, \#12, \#15, \#18 are selected as locations for implementing DR.
+In this subsection, we set the number of targeted DR nodes $K$ in \eqref{3(b)} as 5, and the acceptable average LMP deviation $\epsilon$ as 0.01 \$/MWh.
+The benchmark implements DR at the nodes with the highest LMP.
+Under such a node selection policy, \#3, \#4, \#12, \#15, \#18 are selected as locations for implementing DR. We note that the selected DR locations also correspond to the locations where each unit of demand reduction causes the largest reduction in the average LMP.

-The averaged LMP and total demand reduction in the system are shown in Fig. \ref{Fig 5} and the nodal LMP after DR is shown in Fig. \ref{Fig 6}.
-Both the proposed approach and the comparison candidate can reduce the averaged LMP to the reference point.
-The nodal LMPs of the proposed approach vary around 70 \$/MWh, and the nodal LMPs of the comparison candidate are of the same value, which indicates there is no network congestion after DR. However, the proposed approach requires less total demand reduction compared with the benchmarking method and the reduction quantity only takes up to 4.7\% in the system demand level, indicating the superiority of the proposed approach.
-Therefore, the results reveal that the ideal nodes to implement DR are not necessarily coinciding with the nodes with highest LMPs, which is reasonable as the comparison candidate produces a feasible solution to the proposed MIQP problem in \eqref{10}, not an optimal one.
-The results demonstrate that the proposed approach can bring more advantages to the operation than the comparison candidate.
+The reference LMP, average LMP after DR, and total demand reduction cost are shown in Table \ref{Table 1}.
+When the reference LMP is set as 68.75 \$/MWh, both approaches can lower the average LMP to match the reference value, with a deviation within $\epsilon$.
+Additionally, the proposed approach achieves a lower total demand reduction cost.
+When the reference LMP is set as 65 \$/MWh, the comparison candidate fails to decrease the average LMP to match the reference value, whereas the proposed approach succeeds in doing so.
+The inadequacy of the comparison candidate can be attributed to the improper selection of DR locations.
+The results reveal that the ideal nodes to implement DR are not necessarily coinciding with the nodes with the highest LMPs, which is reasonable as the comparison candidate produces a feasible solution to the proposed MILP problem in \eqref{11}, not an optimal one.
+The results demonstrate that the proposed approach can bring more advantages the operation, compared to the comparison candidate.